 “Is that you?”
 I asked out loud.
+I tried to snag a picture of my garden resident, but he was too shy.
 He looked like the same little fellow I spied last spring when I was scrambling to do fall cleanup (not a typo, I was that behind with the circumstances of tending to my failing mom).
-I tried to snag a picture of my garden resident.
-He was shy.
-But looking at the photo from last spring, I’m sure he’s the same fellow, plumper than the year before.
+Looking at the photo from last spring, I’m sure he’s the same fellow, plumper than the year before.
 Maybe all the slugs he’s taken care of for me.

-A few hours later, some weeds weeded and pruning done, I felt better.
+A few hours later, some of the weeds weeded and pruning done; I felt better.
 The resident toad helped me realize the garden is a healthy, nurturing place despite neglect.
 And the garden of life is forgiving.